lap-doan/Eye-Tracker-Research/README.md

 # Eye-Tracker-Research

 This is Lap Doan's Psych 196B project, working as a research assistant under Maggie Yeh and Professor Zili Liu.

+The purpose of this project is to be played in the background of a video game, using an iViewRED camera to track the participant's gaze.
+If the participant's gaze leaves a specified rectangular area, the program sends a keypress to pause the game; once their gaze returns to the area, the program sends a keypress to unpause the game.

 # How to use